developmeh/passkey-origin-validator/README.md

 1. **Test Job**: Runs the project's tests on every pull request and commit to the master branch.
 2. **Release Job**: Creates a release binary using GoReleaser when a tag is pushed to the repository.

-The workflow requires write permissions to the repository contents to create releases.
-These permissions are configured in the workflow file.

 ### Creating a Release